 Heather grew up in San Antonio, Texas, and moved to Prescott in 2003.
 Her first two years in town Heather worked in various child care settings and as a family nanny.
 After leaving child care, she entered the downtown restaurant scene for several years before meeting her husband, Will, and having 2 children- both La Tierra lifers!
 Heather joined the Bill’s Pizza family in 2012, eventually managing the front while taking community college courses in accounting on the side.
 In 2017, Heather joined the La Tierra Family!
 You will find her in the front office taking phone calls, juggling files, offering hugs and bandaids to our students, and helping parents and families find what they need!
 Outside of the La Tierra office, Heather loves spending time with her husband and children- you’ll find them out in nature near water, taking road trips, cooking

-Dawn joined the La Tierra Community as the first grade teacher for the 2013-2014 school year.
-She is excited to continue her teaching career at the school.
-She spent her early years living on the east coast and in middle school moved to Nebraska with her family.
+Dawn joined the La Tierra Community School Family in 2013 as a classroom teacher.
+She is enjoying her role supporting the school as Academic Program Coordinator and looks forward to continuing during the 2023-2024 school year.
+Dawn spent her early years living on the east coast and in middle school moved to Nebraska with her family.
 She received an elementary education degree at Minnesota State University in 2010 and went on to study Experiential Education there for her graduate degree which was earned in 2012.
-Dawn began teaching at a small school in Minnesota.
-She loves experiencing the excitement of learning and discovering with her students.
-In her free time Dawn enjoys reading, spending time with friends and family, traveling and being outside.
-She is looking forward to learning and teaching with the Expeditionary Learning model.
+As a lifelong learner and with a desire to improve her teaching practice, Dawn worked to earn her National Board Teaching Certification in 2020.
+She believes in an active, engaging, and rigorous pedagogy, setting high and attainable expectations for each student and is excited to work with students and teachers school wide.
+In her free time you can find her spending quality time with friends and family,

 David McNelly – 2nd Grade Teacher